-Ecologically, mangroves represent a rather sharp transitional gradient between the marine and the fresh water environments.
-Thus, only flora and fauna that have broad physiological tolerance can survive in such environment.
+Ecologically, mangroves represent a rather sharp transitional gradient between the marine and fresh water environments.
+Thus, only flora and fauna that have broad physiological tolerance can survive.
 No other association of woody plants and grasses takes root or develops into a forest in the intertidal zone anywhere in the world.
-In spite of the demanding habitat, mangrove ecosystems are home to a wide range of plant and animal biological diversity.
-In terms of animal biodiversity mangrove ecosystems serve as habitats for many species of birds, mammals, reptiles, fishes, molluscs, and crustaceans, as well as a wide range of hitherto unknown species of microorganisms.
+In spite of the demanding environment, mangrove ecosystems are home to a wide range of plant and animal biological diversity.
+In terms of animal biodiversity, mangrove ecosystems serve as habitats for many species of birds, mammals, reptiles, fishes, molluscs, and crustaceans, as well as a wide range of hitherto unknown species of micro-organisms.
 Although the existence of endemic mangrove fauna is rare, some species are highly dependent on mangrove ecosystems.

-Mangroves provide many other functions, such as coastal stabilization, erosion prevention, biological filtering and serving as a sink for several pollutants.
-Mangroves are also unique ecosystems where scientists can discover new or poorly known ecological or physiological processes, relationships between morpho-types and DNA sequences of the flora and fauna, responses to elevated atmospheric CO2, etc.
+Mangroves provide many other functions such as coastal stabilization, erosion prevention, biological filtering, and serve as a sink for several pollutants.
+Mangroves also serve as natural laboratories where scientists can discover new or poorly known ecological or physiological processes, relationships between morpho-types and DNA sequences of the flora and fauna, responses to elevated atmospheric CO2, etc.